Oak Heritage protects land in Jefferson, Jennings, Switzerland, Ohio, Dearborn, Ripley, Washington, Clark, Scott, Jackson, and Decatur Counties.

 Clark and Scott counties include a part of the Knobstone Escarpment and the Scottsburg Lowland, which creates an impressive topographic contrast.
 Learn more about this area by reading about Hiker’s Knob and Wheeler Hollow, two properties we’ve helped conserve along the Knobstone Escarpment.

 Southeast Indiana is a special place.
-OHC is working hard to protect its natural heritage.
+Oak Heritage is working hard to protect its natural heritage.
 We hope you will join us in this important work.